Students are responsible for reading this information carefully.

 Contacting the Financial Aid Office

-Located on the lower level of Carpenter Hall, Earlham's Financial Aid Office is open Monday through Friday, 8 a.m. to Noon and 1 p.m. to 5 p.m.
+Located on the second floor of Tyler Hall, Earlham's Financial Aid Office is open Monday through Friday, 8 a.m. to Noon and 1 p.m. to 5 p.m.

 Earlham College Financial Aid Office